sumanthprabhu3/GradViT/README.md

 ## Growth Implementation

 **When the growth criteria are met, the following steps occur**:
-- Create a New Transformer Encoder Layer**:
+- Create a New Transformer Encoder Layer:
 - Weights of the new layer are initialized with a normal distribution:
 - Add the Layer to the Model**: